 iPad or Tablet

 Okay, this one is hard.
 I don’t like the kids on their phones or tablets while on vacation.
 However, I think there are a couple of exceptions here worth mentioning.
-On the plane, in the park during their normal nap time if you choose to have them nap in the stroller and on the bus rides from the parks.

 Portable Charger

 If you opt to take a tablet or phone into the park, I highly recommend not forgetting a charger or a portable battery charger.
-You will avoid temper tantrums and not have to worry about how you are going to have to choose between taking pictures or entertaining your child.
-Plus, now Disney has their Geni+ App for skipping the lines, mobile ordering and wait times.
-You will be on your phone planning out your day and taking photos more often that you think.
+You will avoid temper tantrums, and not have to worry about how you are going to have to choose between taking pictures or entertaining your child.

-Disney does have a rest area over by Rapunzel’s tower that you can plug your devices into to charge.
-However, this area is usually really busy.
-You can also rent a battery charger from a Disney kiosk for $30 per day.
+Disney World does have a rest area over by Rapunzel’s tower that you can plug your devices into to charge.
+However, this area is usually really busy and there’s a good chance you will have to wait for a charging port.

 Headphones

-Refillable Water Bottle-Sippy Cup
+Refillable Water Bottle/Sippy Cup

 Don’t forget your water bottles or sippy cups, hydration is key to a hot humid place like Florida.
 The more you sweat the more water you will need to keep up your energy and avoid heat stroke.
-Don’t forget your bottle/cup cleaner!
+Don’t forget your bottle/cup cleaner! (listed below)

-A Disney hack, cups of water from a quick service restaurant are free.
-I like to get the free water and pour it into my water bottle, so I have nice ice-cold water to enjoy.
+A Disney hack, cups of water from a Quick Service restaurant are free.
+I like to get the free water and pour it into my water bottle, so I have nice ice-cold water to enjoy, or you can add the ice water to your misting fans to stay cooled off.

 Mini First Aid Kit and Band-Aids